thfmn/ttm-rag/docs/current_state.md

 12. **Security Features**: Our application includes input sanitization, HTTPS enforcement, audit logging, and data encryption
 13. **Monitoring**: Our application provides health checks and Prometheus metrics
 14. **Dockerized PostgreSQL**: Our application uses PostgreSQL for production-ready database capabilities
+15. **Dashboard**: We have a working dashboard that provides real-time monitoring and system insights

 ## Demonstration